mqopen/mqguard/README.md

 # mqguard - MQTT monitoring tool

+mqguard is tool for health monitoring and diagnostic of MQTT network.
+It is able to warn user about IoT device errors and provide real time diagnostic service.

 ### Configuration file syntax

 Configuration file is divided into multiple sections which forms tree-like structure.